 a.
 Run the following SQL query to update the SAML_AUTHENTICATION column:

 UPDATE DWP_System.TENANT SET SAML_AUTHENTICATION = 1 where SAML_AUTHENTICATION = 0

-Run the following command using Java 1.8 or later:
+b.
+Run the following command by using Java 1.8 or later:

 java -jar <DigitalWorkplace_path>/tenant-config/tenant-config-3.1.00.000-jar-with-dependencies.jar updateTenant -server http://<DigitalWorkplaceServer>:<PortNumber>/dwp -username <DigitalWorkplace_Super_Admin_username> -password <DigitalWorkplace_Super_Admin_password> -tenantName 000000000000001 -hostname localhost -samlAuthentication true